AckerlyXu/heima/articles/cosmos-db/multi-region-writers.md

 ---
 # Multi-master globally replicated database architectures with Azure Cosmos DB
-Azure Cosmos DB supports turnkey [global replication](distribute-data-globally.md), which allows you to distribute data to multiple regions with low latency access anywhere in the workload.
+Azure Cosmos DB supports turnkey [multiple-region replication](distribute-data-globally.md), which allows you to distribute data to multiple regions with low latency access anywhere in the workload.
 This model is commonly used for publisher/consumer workloads where there is a writer in a single geographic region and multiple-region distributed readers in other (read) regions.
 <!-- Notice: 全球 to 多个区域 -->

 You can also use Azure Cosmos DB's multiple-region replication support to build applications in which writers and readers are multiple-region distributed.
 This document outlines a pattern that enables achieving local write and local read access for distributed writers using Azure Cosmos DB.